-You probably know that you can’t watch BBC Iplayer in Spain.
+You probably know that you can’t watch BBC iPlayer in Spain over the internet.
 The reason is that whenever you access any major website like the BBC it checks on your location by looking up the location of your IP address.
-The BBC only allow access to people in the United Kingdom to use BBC iPlayer without restrictions.
+The BBC only allow access to people physically located in the United Kingdom to use BBC iPlayer without restrictions.
 Your identity is effectively decided by the location you’re logging in from.
 It’s called geo-targeting and is the same technology which many sites use to determine what you see (or can’t see).

-So in order to watch the BBC over the internet anywhere outside the UK you need to change your IP address.
+So basically in order to watch the BBC over the internet anywhere outside the UK you need to change your IP address.
 Unfortunately this isn’t possible whilst remaining connected to the internet.
-So you have to hide your real address and supply one based in the United Kingdom.
+So instead you have to hide your real address and supply one based in the United Kingdom.
 With this ability you can forget about paying for cut down versions or patiently awaiting an overpriced BBC iPlayer app for international audiences.

 It sounds complicated but it really isn’t – here’s a video showing the process…

-For anyone else – try the short trial of Identity Cloaker first to see how well it works for you – 10 day trial Identity Cloaker.by
+Try the short trial of Identity Cloaker first to see how well it works for you.